STRATEGIC MANAGEMENT OF INT'NL HOTEL COMPANIES - 2020/1

 Methods of Teaching / Learning

 The teaching and learning strategy is designed to encourage students to think critically about the strategic management of international hotel companies.
-The principal teaching and learning method is a three-hour weekly workshop.
+The principal teaching and learning method are two hour weekly lectures and one hour seminars.
 These workshops will generally comprise:

-- Lecture delivered by the module tutors designed to develop an understanding of the underpinning theory.
+- Online and classroom based lectures delivered by the module tutors designed to develop an understanding of the underpinning theory.

 - A series of student activities and discussions working in groups to explore and apply the lecture materials.